In principle & practice, Womble Bond Dickinson values & seeks diversity.

 Click here for more information on recruitment and careers at Womble Bond Dickinson (US).

-The firm has previously sponsored the Council on Legal Education Opportunity (CLEO), and Pamela Rothenberg, Managing Partner of our DC office, currently serves on the Board of Directors.
+The firm has sponsored the Council on Legal Education Opportunity (CLEO), and Pamela Rothenberg, a Partner in our DC office, currently serves on the Board of Directors.
+CLEO is committed to diversifying the legal profession by expanding legal education opportunities to minority, low-income and disadvantaged groups.
 Womble’s support of CLEO includes its previous sponsorship of the CLEO-Womble Road to Law School Academy.
 This summer program invited minority undergraduate students to participate in pre-law courses, meet with working attorneys and learn about the law school application process.
-CLEO is committed to diversifying the legal profession by expanding legal education opportunities to minority, low-income and disadvantaged groups.
+Womble has recently been named an inaugural CLEO EDGE Greater Equality Honoree for championing increased opportunity in the legal profession.
+The firm joined such esteemed winners as former President Barack Obama, Supreme Court Justice Sonia Sotomayor and former First Lady Michelle Obama as 2018 honorees.

 Diversity & Inclusion Goal: Help the diverse general counsel of our clients to be strong champions in their own boardrooms and successful in their careers